Image Classification#

 (1)#\[Accuracy = \frac{\text{Number of correct predictions}}{\text{Total number of predictions}}\]

-Validation Accuracy is the accuracy when the model examines the testing subset of the data.
+Validation Accuracy is the accuracy when the model examines the validation subset of the data.

-You can now exit the Fit settings by clicking the arrow-back in the top left.
+You can now exit the Fit Model settings by clicking the close in the top left of the dialog.

 _images/user-guide-exit-fit.png